'Far from over': Search ramps up for kidnappers after international student found safe

 York Regional Police say the investigation into Wanzhen Lu’s kidnapping is “far from over” after the student was found safe and in good health on Tuesday night.

 Lu reportedly showed up at a home in Gravenhurst, Ont., more than 150 kilometres away from where he was abducted, in the early evening.
-Police believe Lu was dropped off in the area by a vehicle before he knocked on the door of a residence on Doe Lake Road and asked the homeowner for help.
+Police believe Lu was dropped off in the area by a vehicle before he wandered onto a property on Doe Lake Road.

+The homeowner, who asked to remain anonymous out of fears for his safety, told CP24 he was on his front lawn at around 9 p.m. when his dog suddenly began to bark.

+It was then that he heard a voice coming from the edge of his property that said, “Help me, I’ve been kidnapped.”

-The 22-year-old had minor injuries and was taken to hospital for treatment.
+The 22-year-old had minor injuries, police said, and was taken to hospital for treatment.

 Const.
 Andy Pattenden said Lu wasn’t in hospital for long and was later returned to York Region, where investigators have been speaking with him about the harrowing ordeal.